 Gimbals do come in different shapes, sizes, and even prices.
 We know it can sometimes be confusing to know which gimbal best suits you.

-Besides, there are different gimbals for various functions, and not all gimbals are compactable with your digital cameras, action cameras, or smartphones.
-Unlike human assumption, not every budget-friendly gimbal is of low quality, and not every expensive gimbal is of high quality.
+Besides, there are different gimbals for various functions, and not all gimbals are compactable with your digital, action, compact cameras or smartphones.
+Unlike human assumptions, not every budget-friendly gimbal is of low quality, and not every expensive gimbal is of high quality.

 Sorry, are we confusing you even more?